Doocey/tyne-time/src/content/posts/2014-05-15-newcastle-look-saido-berahino-club-start-recruitment.md

 ---
 title: Newcastle look to Saido Berahino as club start recruitment
-description: 'According to reports, Newcastle United are ready to act swiftly in the summer transfer window with West Brom youngster Saido Berahino high up the wishlist.'
+description: "According to reports, Newcastle United are ready to act swiftly in the summer transfer window with West Brom youngster Saido Berahino high up the wishlist."
 author: Kevin Doocey
 type: post
 date: 2014-05-15T16:16:09+00:00